zizekuros/kaggle-titanic/README.md

 # Titanic: Machine Learning from Disaster

 This repository contains my prediction solution for the Kaggle Titanic competition.
-I used the Snowflake Cortex ML Classification model to tackle this challenge, both to learn and to evaluate its efficiency.
+I used the Snowflake ML Classification model to tackle this challenge, both to learn and to evaluate its efficiency.

 ## Table of Contents